 Coins: 1 MZN, 2 MZN, 5 MZN, 10 MZN and 50 centavos

-Both South African rands (ZAR) and United States dollars (USD) are also widely used in Mozambique.
+Both South African Rands (ZAR) and United States Dollars (USD) are also widely used in Mozambique.

 Banking in Mozambique

-There are a number of banks in Mozambique.
+There are several banks in Mozambique.
 International banks like Barclays Bank, and a few South African banks such as First National Bank Mozambique and Standard Bank, operate here.
 Most of the head offices are located in Maputo, with branches spread out across the country.
 Withdrawing large amounts of currency out of a Mozambican bank account can prove difficult.
 Expats often choose to keep a non-Mozambican bank account for working with larger sums of money.